Schedule Schedule Online Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 When is a Tooth Extraction Necessary?

-Man about to get a tooth extraction in Fanwood
+Man about to get a tooth extraction

 Extraction is always our last option because we want to preserve your natural smile.
 However, our dental team will recommend removing a tooth if: